Diet in ckd (not on dialysis)

 Avoid High Potassium food items like:

-2. Dry fruits Like: – Raisin, dates, raisins, currants etc.
+2. Dry fruits Like: – Raisin, dates, currants, figs etc.

 3. Tinned, canned, preserved processed foods like sauce, mint, processed cheese, tinned fruits, macaroni etc.